FerrumTheElement/BazzarBot/README.md

 # TachiBot
 Simple bot that tracks prices of items in the bazzar using a discord bot using the skyblock api for hypixel skyblock.
-Just created this for fun ngl.